Gouvernathor/layeredimage2/layeredimage.rst

 selected by :ref:`attributes <concept-image>` provided to the image, or by conditions that are evaluated at runtime.

-These images can be declared using the ``layeredimage`` statement, using a specific language.
-The :func:`LayeredImage` object is its Python alternative, it's not a :doc:`displayable <displayables>` but can be assigned to an image statement and used like one.
+These images can be declared using the ``layeredimage2`` statement, using a specific language.
+The :func:`layeredimage2.LayeredImage` object is its Python alternative, it's not a :doc:`displayable <displayables>` but can be assigned to an image statement and used like one.